Godtide/ReportAid/README.md

 To run the RESTFul API server:

 1. Change to the **ReportAid** repository's [/app/src/server](/app/src/server) directory.
+2. Edit the server's ethereum config file [./internal/configs/ethereum.go](./internal/configs/ethereum.go) so that the contract constants contain the addresses generated above.
-2. Build the server by typing `go build -o ./tmp/goReportAid ./cmd/server/main.go`.
+3. Build the server by typing `go build -o ./tmp/goReportAid ./cmd/server/main.go`.
-3. Run the server by running `/tmp/goReportAid`.
+4. Run the server by running `/tmp/goReportAid`.
-4. As an alternative to steps 2 and 3, you can use [air](https://github.com/cosmtrek/air), which will build and run the server for you ([air](https://github.com/cosmtrek/air) also features live reload, should you wish to do any development of the server).
+5. As an alternative to steps 2 and 3, you can use [air](https://github.com/cosmtrek/air), which will build and run the server for you ([air](https://github.com/cosmtrek/air) also features live reload, should you wish to do any development of the server).

 The server runs on port 10000, so load a browser, then connect to [http://localhost:10000](http://localhost:10000).
 To get some help using the server, load [http://localhost:10000/help](http://localhost:10000/help).